Best Of: Jude Law / Pedro Pascal

 that's not cool.

-That you're saying, yeah, I'm a good looking.
+That you're saying, yeah, I'm not going to look at it.

 weirdly.